MTA (Multisensory Teaching Approach)

 Shelton Academic Language Approach (SALA)

 The Shelton Academic Language Approach (SALA) is an IMSLEC and IDA accredited course utilizing structured, multi-sensory language instruction based on the Alphabetic Phonics approach for teaching reading, handwriting, spelling, comprehension and written expression.
 The content moves from simple to complex and from the most dependable, reliable patterns in our language to the less dependable and reliable.
-SALA is based on the Alphabetic Phonics approach and utilizes the Multisensory Teaching Approach (MTA) materials developed by Margaret Taylor Smith.
+SALA is based on the Alphabetic Phonics approach and utilizes the MTA (Multisensory Teaching Approach) materials developed by Margaret Taylor Smith.

 SALA (MTA) Therapy Level Training Certification is also available after completion of Teaching Level Certification.